reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/powershell-retract-spfx-from-sites-tenant.md

 date: 2024-03-19T08:25:29Z
 tags: ["App Catalog","SPFx","PowerShell", "Uninstall"]
 featured_image: '/posts/images/powershell-retract-spfx-from-sites-tenant/retract.png'
-draft: true
+draft: false
 ---

-# Retracting SPFx Solutions from Tenant Sites using PnP PowerShell
+# Retracting SPFx Solutions from Hub Site and associated sites using PnP PowerShell

 SharePoint Framework (SPFx) solutions are a powerful tool for extending and customizing SharePoint sites.
 However, managing these solutions across multiple sites in a SharePoint tenant can be a daunting task.
-Fortunately, PowerShell provides automation capabilities that can streamline these operations and ensure consistency across the tenant.
+Fortunately, PnP PowerShell provides automation capabilities that can streamline these operations and ensure consistency across the tenant.

-In this blog post, we'll explore a PowerShell script designed to retract SPFx solutions from sites within a SharePoint tenant.
-We'll discuss each section of the script, its purpose, and how it contributes to the overall goal of solution management.
+The blog post [Deploying SharePoint Framework (SPFx) Packages from Tenant App Catalog to Hub Site and Associated Sites](https://reshmeeauckloo.com/posts/powershell_spfxdeploytohubfromtenant/) covers how to deploy SPFx solutions across a hub site and associated sites.
+This current post covers how to retract SPFx solutions from a hub site and associated sites within a tenant.

 ## Script